+Is a daily moisturizer with SPF 15 enough sun protection for your face?
 Patients in my dermatology practice ask me this all the time.
 They also ask if makeup with sunscreen will give enough sun protection to prevent sun damage.

-If you plan to stay inside during the day then it may give you adequate sun protection for what little sun comes in windows (which will be UVA so you need broad spectrum protection) or bounces in from an open door.
-If, however, you plan to be outside for more than a quick run to your car, then that daily moisturizer or makeup with SPF 15 is probably giving you a false sense of sun protection security and your skin's getting new sun damage!
+If you plan to stay inside during the day then it may give you adequate sun protection for what little sun comes in windows (which will be UVA so you need broad spectrum protection), or bounces in from an open door.
+If, however, you plan to be outside for more than a quick run to your car, then that daily moisturizer or makeup with SPF 15 is just giving you a false sense of sun protection security and your skin's getting new sun damage!

 What is the problem with relying on moisturizer or makeup SPF for protection?